invariantlabs-ai/invariant-gateway/README.md

 > **Note:** Do not include the curly braces `{}`.

-This setup ensures that SWE-agent works seamlessly with Invariant Proxy, maintaining compatibility while enabling full functionality. 🚀
+This setup ensures that SWE-agent works seamlessly with Invariant Gateway, maintaining compatibility while enabling full functionality. 🚀

 ---